geiser/2017-experiment-analysis/pilot-study/data/README.md

 ### [IMI.csv](IMI.csv)

 CSV-file with the validated responses gathered throughout the pilot empirical study.
-These response only included items validated through the factorial analysis and reliability test detailed in [validation-motivation-surveys.pdf](../../report/validation-motivation-surveys.pdf).
+These response only included items validated through the factorial analysis and reliability test detailed in the file: [validation-motivation-surveys.pdf](../../report/validation-motivation-surveys.pdf)
 - On-line visualization: [IMI.csv](https://github.com/geiser/phd-thesis-evaluation/blob/master/pilot-study/data/IMI.csv)
 - R script used to generate this file: [00-reliability-analysis-IMI.R](../00-reliability-analysis-IMI.R) ([more info](../))